 However, any scientific evidence to support this is based on in vitro cell or animal research, and none of the research has looked at weight loss specifically, says Moon, so don't assume drinking chaga tea will help you drop those last few pounds.

-Chaga also could help lower blood sugar levels, especially in people with diabetes, says Hultin, so it's worth discussing with your doctor if you suffer from the condition.
+Chaga also could help lower blood sugar levels, especially in people with diabetes, says Hultin, so it's worth discussing with your doctor if you have the condition.

 Plus, there's some evidence that chaga mushrooms may improve your heart health.
 "It can be a blood thinner, which is helpful for some people with cardiovascular disease," Hultin says.